Laptop buying Guide 2024 (What factors to consider when Buying a new Laptop)

 The processor or the Central Processing Unit is the brain of that desktop or laptop.
-It does exactly same as the human brain.
+It does exactly the same as the human brain.
 It does all the logical and arithmetic operations.
 Processors are classified according to how powerful they are.
-Means if you have more powerful the processor, the more tasks that the computer can process at a single time.
-The processor consists of the clock speed which particularly tells how much many tasks can be run at a time.
+This means if you have a more powerful processor, the more tasks that the computer can process at a single time.
+The processor consists of the clock speed which particularly tells how many tasks can be run at a time.

 There has been an advancement in the processors over time all the way from the Pentium processors to the most current i9.
 As you can tell, i9 is the most powerful processor, but again not everyone needs an i9.

 Selecting the right processor would depend on the kind of applications you wish to run.
-If you’re the kind of person who plays a lot of games, do a lot of video of editing or a programmer who will always be running the powerful IDEs like Android Studio, then advise you to have at least a 5th generation i5 processor.
-It’s exactly what you need to render those graphics, games or the powerful IDEs.
+If you’re the kind of person who plays a lot of games, do a lot of video editing, or a programmer who will always be running powerful IDEs like Android Studio, then advise you to have at least a 10th-generation i5 processor.
+It’s exactly what you need to render those graphics, games, or powerful IDEs.
 Here’s a quick reference guide to help you select the right processor

-A person who performs a lot of heavy tasks like gaming, programming, video editing needs a lot of this.
-I recommend at least 8GB. but if you can get more, the better.
-With RAM, you can upgrade even after buying your laptop as most of the computers these days contain more than one space for RAM chips.
+A person who performs a lot of heavy tasks like gaming, programming, and video editing needs a lot of this.
+We recommend at least 8GB. but if you can get more, the better.
+With RAM, you can upgrade even after buying your laptop as most of computers these days contain more than one space for RAM chips.
 So you can upgrade to more RAM by utilizing the extra ports.
-However, if you’re a regular user who does surfing, document editing then 4GB memory is just enough for you.
+However, if you’re a regular user who does surfing, and document editing then 4GB of memory is just enough for you.

 Which one is best DDR4 or DDR3?

-We recommend buy a laptop with DDR 4 RAM as it is faster, efficient power consumption that improves battery life and feature proofs your laptop.
-Where DDR3 RAM are cheaper but older slower & consumes more power
+We recommend buying a laptop with DDR 4 RAM as it is faster, has an efficient power consumption that improves battery life and features prove your laptop.
+Where DDR3 RAM is cheaper but older slower & consumes more power

 How much storage do I need on my laptop?